-The firmware program that operates the ASPYRE power controller can be updated by connecting a Windows[®] computer via USB to the controller.
+The firmware program that operates the ASPYRE power controller can be updated by connecting a Windows® computer via USB to the controller.
 Firmware updates, when available, can be found on the Watlow website.

-Current Firmware Upgrade File

-Prior to 1.14.0 Contact Factory

-1.14.0 or later Version ending in .0
+Current Firmware Upgrade DT1 or DT2 Upgrade DT3 Prior to 1.14.0 Contact Factory Contact Factory From 1.14.0 to 1.24.0 Version ending in .0 Version ending in .0 After 1.24.0 Version ending in .0 Version ending in .1